 Jean's third album, Girls, Good & Otherwise, received a 2012 Texas Music Award for Artistic Excellence, and her previous releases, Breathe (2006) and Lucky (2003), also received their share of accolades.
 Third Coast Music wrote, "There's no mistaking that marvelous voice, but if that alone gives her a decided advantage in the massed ranks of Austin's Girls with Guitars, she piles it on by writing songs that are extraordinarily distinctive... she writes poetry that can be sung."

-Most recently, Jean has turned her attention to fiction, and her first published story, "Simple," can be found in Orca Literary Journal’s Winter 2020 edition.
-She is currently working on a collection of interconnected short stories.
-A graduate of Duke University, Jean lives with her partner and a very clever dog in south Austin.
+Most recently, Jean has turned her attention to fiction and has now been published in The Normal School (December 2020) and Orca: A Literary Journal (Winter 2020).
+She is currently working on a novel set 25 years in the future in a permanently-flooded New Orleans where urban rat farming is "not exactly legal, but not exactly not."
+A graduate of Duke University, Jean lives with her partner and their peckish but beautiful "schnusky" in south Austin.
 She is immensely proud to volunteer with Jail Guitar Doors and has taught guitar and songwriting to hundreds of incarcerated men and women at the Travis County Correctional Complex.